Parthenon: Etymology

 In 5th-century BC accounts of the building, the structure is simply called ὁ νᾱός (ho naos; lit. "the temple").
 Douglas Frame writes that the name "Parthenon" was a nickname related to the statue of Athena Parthenos, and only appeared a century after construction.
-He contends that "Athena’s temple was never officially called the Parthenon and she herself most likely never had the cult title parthénos."
+He contends that "Athena's temple was never officially called the Parthenon and she herself most likely never had the cult title parthénos".
 The ancient architects Iktinos and Callicrates appear to have called the building Ἑκατόμπεδος (Hekatómpedos; lit. "the hundred footer") in their lost treatise on Athenian architecture.
-Harpocration wrote that some people used to call the Parthenon the "Hekatompedos," not due to its size but because of its beauty and fine proportions.
+Harpocration wrote that some people used to call the Parthenon the "Hekatompedos", not due to its size but because of its beauty and fine proportions.
 The first instance in which Parthenon definitely refers to the entire building comes from the fourth century BC orator Demosthenes.
 In the 4th century BC and later, the building was referred to as the Hekatompedos or the Hekatompedon as well as the Parthenon.
 Plutarch referred to the building during the first century AD as the Hekatompedos Parthenon.

 A 2020 study by Janric van Rookhuijzen supports the idea that the building known today as the Parthenon was originally called the Hekatompedon.
-Based on literary and historical research, he proposes that "the treasury called the Parthenon should be recognized as the west part of the building now conventionally known as the Erechtheion."
+Based on literary and historical research, he proposes that "the treasury called the Parthenon should be recognized as the west part of the building now conventionally known as the Erechtheion".

-Because the Parthenon was dedicated to the Greek goddess Athena it has sometimes been referred to as the Temple of Minerva, the Roman name for Athena, particularly during the 19th century.
+Because the Parthenon was dedicated to the Greek goddess Athena, it was sometimes called the Temple of Minerva, the Roman name for Athena, particularly during the 19th century.